Micron Technology, Inc. (NASDAQ:MU) CEO Sanjay Mehrotra Sells 7,000 Shares

-Micron Technology, Inc. (NASDAQ:MU – Get Free Report) CEO Sanjay Mehrotra sold 7,000 shares of Micron Technology stock in a transaction that occurred on Tuesday, March 12th.
-The shares were sold at an average price of $95.64, for a total value of $669,480.00.
-Following the sale, the chief executive officer now directly owns 773,557 shares in the company, valued at $73,982,991.48.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+Micron Technology, Inc. (NASDAQ:MU – Get Free Report) CEO Sanjay Mehrotra sold 7,000 shares of Micron Technology stock in a transaction on Tuesday, March 5th.
+The shares were sold at an average price of $94.26, for a total value of $659,820.00.
+Following the transaction, the chief executive officer now directly owns 788,557 shares of the company’s stock, valued at $74,329,382.82.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.

 Sanjay Mehrotra also recently made the following trade(s):